tlanettepollard/Dine-Restaurant-Site-TLP/notes.md

 Learned about Mixins and using values for flex mix in.
 You set the values based on what you want to do.
 02/21/2021
 learned not to make certain tasks over difficult; My events section doesn't need a slideshow.
 I just need to remove and add classes

+02/23/2021
+buttons: transparent for dark colored backgrounds and dark for white colored backgrounds